andersfw/masterthesis-code/README.md

 # 5G National Roaming — Measurement Platform and Datasets

-Repository for the master's thesis *Empirical Investigation of 5G National Roaming in Norwegian Networks* (TTM4905, NTNU, 2026).
+Repository for the master's thesis *5G Connectivity and National Roaming* (TTM4905, NTNU, 2026).

 ## Structure